-We have some shareholdings in specific interests, and we are not in a position to diversify our portfolio.
-The current value of the shareholding is £2.6 million.
+We have some shareholdings in specific interests.
+The current value of the shareholding is £3.2 million (£2.6 million in 2022/23).
 For these equity instrument holdings, we have irrevocably elected to recognise any movements in price as gains and losses recognised in Other Comprehensive Income in the CIES.
-In 2022/23 this amounted to a gain of £0.5 million (2021/22 - no gain or loss).
+In 2023/24 this amounted to a gain of £0.6 million (£0.5 million in 2022/23).
 Any gain or loss is not credited or charged to the General Fund until such times as shareholdings are either impaired, sold or derecognised.
 We also have some investments held as Fair Value through Profit and Loss.
-All profits and losses on sales and impairments as well as inyear valuation movements on these assets are recognised immediately in the CIES.
+All profits and losses on sales and impairments as well as in-year valuation movements on these assets are recognised immediately in the CIES.
 We have not disposed of any of these holdings this year.
-At 31 March 2023 we recognised a total loss of £4.5 million in the CIES (gain of £0.1 million in 2021/22).
-One of these investments has been classified as a pooled investment vehicle which allows us to apply a statutory override which means that any changes in fair value do not hit the General Fund but are reversed in the MIRS and placed in the unusable Financial Instruments Revaluation Reserve until the investment is either sold or derecognised (£2 million loss).
-The other is not classed as a pooled investment vehicle, so the statutory override does not apply and changes in fair value are reflected in the General Fund in the year (£2.5 million loss).
+At 31 March 2024 we recognised a total gain of £0.4 million in the CIES (loss of £4.5 million in 2022/23).
+One of these investments has been classified as a pooled investment vehicle which allows us to apply a statutory override which means that any changes in fair value do not effect the General Fund, as they are reversed in the MIRS and placed in the unusable Pooled Investment Funds Adjustment Account until the investment is either sold or de-recognised; £0.4 million loss in 2023/24.
+The other is not classed as a pooled investment vehicle, so the statutory override does not apply and changes in fair value are reflected in the General Fund in the year; £0.8 million gain in 2023/24 (£2.5 million loss 2022/23).